konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 - The [application-service] will stop generating GitOps repo content.
 - HAC will stop rendering [Environments] and their status.
 - If a user wants to make use of deployment capabilities, we will promote the usage of [renovatebot] to propagate _released_ images to their self-managed gitops repo as pull requests.
+Dependabot is equally viable if the user's gitops repo is on GitHub.

 **Test and promotion**: